Lovell, Oklahoma

 Lovell is a census-designated place (CDP) in Logan County, Oklahoma, United States.
 It was first determined by the United States Census Bureau prior to the 2020 census.
-It is named after the village of Lovell, which is incorporated in its boundaries.
+As of the 2020 census, Lovell had a population of 28.

 The CDP is in northwestern Logan County, 3 mi west of State Highway 74.
 It is 10 mi northwest of Crescent and 24 mi northwest of Guthrie.